marymc13/Horiseon1/README.md

 ###Horiseon

 ##purpose
-Make the website accessible.
+Refractoring the code to make the website more accessible Label the semantic HTML Elements
-Clean up and organize the stylesheet.
+Clean up and organize the stylesheet
-Label the HTML elements

 ##Built with